Swiss stocks - Factors to watch on Oct 17

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH Oct 17 Swiss stocks were set to open little changed on Wednesday, in line with other European exchanges as markets take a breather after two sessions of solid gains.
+ZURICH Oct 17 Swiss stocks were seen opening slightly higher on Thursday after a last-minute deal to end the U.S. government shutdown and avert a debt default allowed the market to draw breath.

-The Swiss blue-chip SMI was seen opening steady at 6,772 points, according to premarket indications from bank Julius Baer.
+The Swiss blue-chip SMI was seen opening up 0.1 percent at 7,989 points, according to premarket indications by bank Julius Baer.

 UBS